Welcome to the Connecticut Waste Vegetable Oil List, ( formerly the Connecticut Biodiesel Co-Op).

 Biodiesel Info: www.biodiesel.org and biodiesel.infopop.cc

-Vehicles: VW www.tdiclub.com go to the 'BioDiesel' forum
+Vehicles: VW www.tdiclub.com go to the 'BioDiesel+SVO' forum

 www.greenribbonpledge.org